There are many elements of home design that often go unnoticed, yet have an enormous impact on the overall feel of a space.

 So, whether we know it or not, we are wired to seek out balance around us.
 When balance is ignored in design, a room can just feel wrong – not restful, and sometimes even distressing.
 Poorly-balanced rooms may look clutteredno matter how tidy they are.

 What Happens When There’s No Balance In a Room?

 Mark Ferraro-Hauck, one of Bluestem’s co-owners, talks about what happens when there is not good design balance:

 “You walk in and don’t even know where to look.
 It feels overwhelming because there’s nothing to direct your eye.”

 Imagine a frame you are looking through – out at the world.
 This frame, or visual plane, is like a series of pictures we see moment after moment.
 As we look around any environment, these “pictures” have an effect on us.
-From the “pictures” we draw visual cues about the condition of that world around us.
+From the “pictures” we draw visual cues about the condition of the world around us.
 These visual cues are incredibly powerful at either stimulating or relaxing our nervous systems.

-The degree or lack of balance in those “pictures” therefore changes the visual cues, and thus an environment’s effect on our sense of well being.
+The degree or lack of balance in those “pictures” changes the visual cues, and thus an environment’s effect on our sense of well being.